PhD Candidate, Invertebrate Ecology

-Edward Wilson discovered the way that ants communicate using pheromones; Terry Erwin discovers new species of beetles from the Amazonian Rainforest; Lisa Bird collects caterpillars eggs from crops and rears them in a laboratory; Geoff Allen uses insects in forensic cases to help solve crimes.
+Edward Wilson discovered the way that ants communicate using pheromones; Terry Erwin discovers new species of beetles from the Amazonian Rainforest; Lisa Bird collects caterpillars eggs from crops and tests then for pesticide resilience; Geoff Allen uses insects for forensics to help solve crimes.
 I study the ways insects are involved with the environment; what they eat, where they live, how they affect and help humans – we are entomologists; insect scientists!

 I absolutely love insects, and I always have.
 So much so that I get a bit confused when people ask what I like about them, ‘Doesn’t everyone love insects too?’